 Any project serving business sector or directly or indirectly creating businesses and employment in the following counties: Chase, Clay, Cloud, Dickinson, Ellsworth, Geary, Jewell, Lincoln, Lyon, Marshall, Mitchell, Morris, Ottawa, Pottawatomie, Republic, Riley, Saline, Wabaunsee, and Washington.

-All entities must show proof of organization existence and documentation of its status through the Kansas Secretary of State office.
+All entities must show proof of organization existence and documentation of its organization status through the Kansas Secretary of State office.

 Matching sources of funding at or greater than the funding request are desired in all cases.
 Therefore, written proof of such matching funds is encouraged in order to better ensure a commitment from the tax credit initiative.